 The liveness probe begins after the startup probe successfully completes.
-Its primary role is to ensure the PostgreSQL instance-whether primary or standby-is operating correctly.
-This is achieved using the pg_isready utility.
-Both exit codes 0 (indicating the server is accepting connections) and 1 (indicating the server is rejecting connections, such as during startup or a smart shutdown) are treated as valid outcomes.
+Its primary role is to ensure the PostgreSQL instance manager is operating correctly.

 Following Kubernetes standards, if the liveness probe fails, the kubelet will terminate the container, which will then be restarted.